Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 Here’s what Duane Forrester (Senior Project Manager for Bing) said about the importance of it.

-As you can see, your content plays a crucial role in increasing your dwell time, so make sure to focus on creating highly valuable content to increase it.
+As you can see, your content plays a crucial role in increasing your overall time, so make sure to focus on creating highly valuable content to increase it.

 Although Google never officially stated that dwell time is a ranking factor but most experts think Google considers it while ranking a page to provide better user experience.